 Planning for the future is very important, often we all leave things too late.
 Peace of mind is something that is hard to place a value on.

-In addition to advising on inheritance tax issues (please see the Wills section) we can assist you with income tax and capital gains tax.
+In addition to advising on inheritance tax issues (please see the Wills section) we can assist you with income tax and capital gains tax matters.
 We can help you complete your self assessment tax return and ensure that all of the appropriate exemptions and reliefs have been claimed for you.

 Here are just some of the things we can advise you on: